How to Tell If a Moving Company Is a Broker

 A moving broker is a salesperson or a sales team that is responsible for booking your move, which they then will sell to an actual moving company.
 A moving brokerage company will arrange the transportation of your belongings but will enlist the help of professional movers who are authorized to provide the actual moving services.
 Essentially, a moving broker serves as an agent and middleman, connecting a customer with a moving company.

-If they successfully sell the job to professional Minneapolis residential movers or Minneapolis commercial movers, they will likely get a commission.
+If they successfully sell the job to professional movers, they will likely get a commission.
 However, if they don’t successfully sell your moving job in time, you may end up without any movers at your doorstep on moving day despite having already paid the moving broker.
 If you booked your move with an unscrupulous broker, it may be difficult to get your money back.

 What Is the Difference Between a Moving Broker and a Moving Company?

 The main difference between a moving broker and a moving company is that a broker is not registered or authorized to transport cargo.
-Only moving companies are licensed and authorized to transport your household or office goods.
+Only moving companies, like our Alpharetta moving company, are licensed and authorized to transport your household or office goods.

 Ways to Tell a Moving Company Is Actually a Moving Broker